vbajenaru/arduino-auto-electric-blanket/README.md

 - You'd have to unscrew apart your electric blanket controller, and sauder wires to the buttons to simulate button presses
    - This needs to be done for the power on button, and the plus (more heat) button
    - Each button bridges two electrical contacts.
 Both of these contacts need to have an external wire saudered to them.
 We will then simulate each button press with a relay, by invoking the relay to connect the button contacts, thus simulating a button press
 - You'd also need a standard outlet timer to plug both the arduino and blanket to, which will serve as our method of timing.
-The arduino internal clock is not accurate over long periods of time based on my experience with it, but you may find something different
+The Arduino doesn't have a battery powered clock that knows the time of day, so in that case you'd have to program the time of day that you enabled the program.
+Programming this in can be a challenge, especially when unplugging and replugging in the blanket for any reason, as you'd have to get your computer out and update the variables.
+Working off a standard outlet timer seemed like a simpler approach
 - Using a transistor instead of the relay does not work for this application, since transistors at a low state will still trickle current which makes the Sunbeam button think there is contact
 - A relay and a resistor is all that's really needed for this setup